collinsodiachi/MARS-ROVER/README.md

 see path: C:\Users\users-name\AppData\Local\Temp.
 Photos saves at each request made before rendering to the View.

-On the client side side, HttpClient  is used to call the  Mars-rover-app API Data is consumed from service directory to nasa-image component to presend image at the view
+On the client side side, HttpClient  is used to call the  Mars-rover-app API.
+Data from Angular service directory is consumed at nasa-image component and image is presented at the view.

 Know possible Areas of limitations that can be Improved
 1)  Since unit testing was a bonus, I did not bother to include it now because time is also a factor